 Edited By: Raphael K. Didham, Simon R. Leather and Yves Basset

 ISI Journal Citation Reports © Ranking: 2015: 12/94 (Entomology)

 Online ISSN: 1752-4598

 ** No page charges **

 Papers submitted to Insect Conservation & Diversity should be original research papers on aspects pertaining mainly to aspects of insect conservation and diversity.
 Papers concerning other arthropods will also be considered.
-Reviews, Mini-Reviews, short communications detailing innovative techniques/ or methodological approaches and thought provoking forum type articles on any aspect of insect conservation ranging from policy matters to conjecture based on a solid science base are welcomed.
+Major reviews, minor reviews, techniques and methodology papers, short communications, commentaries, and thought provoking forum-type articles on any aspect of insect conservation ranging from policy matters to conjecture based on a solid science base are all welcomed.

 It is the responsibility of the corresponding author to review this policy with all authors and to collectively list in the manuscript (under the Acknowledgment section) and in the online submission system ALL pertinent commercial and other relationships.

 The journal expects authors to abide by the guidelines of those statutory bodies, or, discipline that are specific to the country of origin, or, execution of the research.

 Authors for whom English is a second language are asked to consult a native English speaker before submission of their manuscript.
 Alternatively, authors may choose to have their manuscript professionally edited before submission.
 A list of independent suppliers of editing services can be found at:

 All services are paid for and arranged by the author, and use of one of these services does not guarantee acceptance or preference for publication.